 How to style the ad label

-For example, to center the text and change its color, use the following code:
+For example, to center the text, make it bold, and change its color, use the following code:

 .prefix-adlabel {